 Your awarded GSA pricing is a ceiling price.
 While you can provide a discount to GSA Schedule buyers, you cannot charge more than your established rates.
-Take the time to review your pricing annually or when changes occur in the market.
+At minimum, review your pricing annually and when changes occur in the market.
 Submit an Economic Price Adjustment (EPA) modification to adjust your pricing as needed.

 While you don’t want to lose revenue due to pricing that is too low, you also don’t want to miss out on sales because your pricing is too high.
 Keep in mind, many government buyers are trained to be savvy consumers.
 If you offer products, buyers can easily use GSA Advantage to compare pricing, product minimums, and delivery terms to find the company that offers the best value.

-Take the time to periodically review your rates against competitors.
+Take time periodically to assess your competitiveness.
 Use GSA Advantage to compare product pricing and the Contract-Awarded Labor Category (CALC) tool to compare labor category rates.
 If needed, submit an Economic Price Adjustment (EPA) modification to reduce your pricing to a competitive range.